|

 and the water jacket.
 This makes the head less prone to cracking

-and provides enough metal to mill the head to 8:1 compression.
+and provides enough metal to mill the head to 9:1.

-been shaved is 3.690 inches thick from the bottom surface to the
+been shaved is nominally 3.690 inches thick from the bottom surface to the

 been removed in the past and subtract that from the 100 thousandths